max-romagnoli/max-romagnoli/README.md

 #
 💡 Projects
 * Currently working on a large scale project aimed at remodelling in 3D famous portraiture for educational purposes (this is done using UE5/Blender/MD).
+* My latest [GIS project](https://github.com/max-romagnoli/Elevation-And-Landcover) assessing the impact of elevation on land cover using ArcGIS and Python.
 * Worked on the frontend of a [full-stack application](https://github.com/MaxCunningham19/legal_spellcheck) that provides legal spell check through cognitive services APIs.
 This is a school project in collaboration with Propylon Ireland.
 * Writing a book-essay on a *new methodology* for human sciences.
 Stay tuned!
 #